Imperobator: Classification

 Before Imperobator was officially described, a paper published in 2007 announced the specimen and assigned it to the clade Dromaeosauridae; it was nicknamed the "Naze dromaeosaur".
 This was problematic as UCMP 276000 lacked multiple characteristics of dromaeosaurids, including a prominent sickle claw.
 The paper naming and describing Imperobator assigned it only to the clade Paraves, with their phylogenetic analyses recovering this taxon as related to smaller members of the group:

 In a modified version of the large phylogenetic analysis of Theropoda by Hartman et al. (2019), Imperobator was recovered as a basal member of the Deinonychosauria outside of Dromaeosauridae, Unenlagiinae and Troodontidae.

 In 2024, the describers of the unenlagiine Diuqin considered Imperobator as a possible unenlagiine.
 A detailed re-analysis of Imperobator was published independently in 2025 by Motta and colleagues.
 In all variations of their phylogenetic analyses, Imperobator was recovered as a member of the Unenlagiinae.
+They identified new synapomorphies of the clade as well, such as the presence of a sub-arctometatarsalian metatarsus.
 The results of their pruned consensus tree under Extended Implied Weighting are displayed in the cladogram below: